Brewers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have a 44-29 record in games they were favored on the moneyline (winning 60.3% of those games).
+- The Brewers have won 45 of the 74 games they were favored on the moneyline this season (60.8%).

-- Milwaukee has played as moneyline favorites of -275 or shorter in only two games this season, which it won both.
+- Milwaukee has played in three games as moneyline favorites with odds of -275 or shorter and won each of them.

-- The implied moneyline probablility for this matchup gives the Brewers a 73.3% chance to win.
+- The Brewers have an implied moneyline win probability of 73.3% in this matchup.

-- Milwaukee has played in 147 games with set over/under, and have combined with opponents to go over the total 65 times (65-76-6).
+- Milwaukee has played in 148 games with a set over/under, and have combined with its opponents to go over the total 66 times (66-76-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!